349gill/ghp/README.md

 The tool does not work on Windows for now

 ## Troubleshooting
-If you cannot access the tool directly from the terminal, try manually adding it in PATH
+If you cannot access the tool directly from the terminal, try manually adding it as a PATH variable
 ```bash
 export PATH="$HOME/.cargo/bin:$PATH"
 ```